IoT-PTv/IoT-PT/CONTRIBUTING.md

 # Contribution Guidelines

-This OVA image developed by me , nothing great i did i just used internal configuration as version 1, version 2 will be complete automated with tools packages.
+This OVA image developed by me , nothing greati just did a internal configuration for version 1, version 2 will be complete automated with tools packages.
 Contibution to this project apreciate and recognize all [contributors](#contributors).

 ## Ideas!